Free job training programs Arkansas.

 If you are one of the many people who lost their jobs, had a reduction in hours, or if your wages were reduced, then the federal government Trade Adjustment Assistance (TAA) program may benefit you.
 It offers benefits and services to assist eligible workers and the unemployed prepare for and obtain suitable reemployment.

-Dislocated Worker services are offered statewide.
+Dislocated and Unemployed Worker services are offered statewide.
 It assists workers who lose their jobs because of business closures, plant shut downs or workforce reductions due to the current economic climate or even a disaster.
 It assists impacted employees.
 Workforce centers and their staff offer information on retraining, filing for unemployment insurance benefits, job opportunities and other government benefits.
 The locations oversee this program.

 502 S. Sixth Street